 Work Experience and Internships: Try to find a position or internship that will help you develop professional skills.
 No legal experience is required.
 Consider shadowing a lawyer.
 Shadowing allows you to observe the day-to-day activities of an attorney or legal professional to better understand the complexities of legal professions.

-Look into UGA's Mentor Program at mentor.uga.edu if you need help getting connected with a practicing attorney.
-Finally, you must invest time in honing your research and writing skills.
-Look for Research Assistant positions that will introduce you to professionallevel research.
+Research: Hone your research and writing skills.
+Look for Research Assistant positions that will introduce you to professional-level research.
 You don't need to find a research position in the legal field.
 Show that you can master a subject's technical language and citation format.

-Letters of Recommendation
+Letters of Recommendation (LORs)

-You will need at least two Letters of Recommendation (LOR) to apply to law school.
+In most cases, you will need two Letters of Recommendation (LOR) to apply to law school.
 Some law schools will allow you to submit up to four.
 Make sure to develop a relationship with professors or a TA early-on.
 It's preferable that you submit LORs from those that can attest to your academic success.
 If you have been out of school for several years, a LOR from an employer is acceptable.
 Law schools do not care about the prestige of the LOR writer.
 Do not ask a politician or dignitary who has no specific knowledge of your academic abilities.
-No character references will be accepted.
+No character references will be